telemersion/telemersive-router/switchboard/README.md

 access.
 Thus, anyone with network access might start and stop proxy instances freely.
 On an environment with public IP address, it might be desired to allow only the telemersive-manager to access the telemersive-switchboard.
-This can be achieved by configuring the telemersive-switchboard to listen on the localhost address only by editing the script `switchboard.py`.
+This can be achieved by configuring the telemersive-switchboard to listen on the localhost address only by editing the file `switchboard-service.cfg`.
 Find the line:

 ```
-listen_address = '0.0.0.0'
+SERVICE_LISTEN_ADDRESS=0.0.0.0
 ```

 and change it to:

 ```
-listen_address = '127.0.0.1'
+SERVICE_LISTEN_ADDRESS=127.0.0.1
 ```

 After this change, the telemersive-switchboard needs to be restarted for the change to take effect: